 Any of these discussions may result in changing the assumptions in this memo, impacting the final proposed budget.
 Any deviations from this memo will be outlined to the board and budget committee as part of the proposed budget document.

 The following is an outline of assumptions and allocation methodologies that will be used to develop the FY2024-25 General Fund, Debt Services, and Maintenance Reserve budgets.
-Changes that have been made in response to questions and comments made during the first review at the Board work session on February 27, 2024 are included in red.

 General Fund - Revenues